selvaje/SE_docs/source/VIRTUALMACHINE/Setting_Ubuntu24.04_for_Spatial_Ecology_course.md

 as before the sudo password is **osboxes.org**.

+**If a prompt asks for user input, just use the arrow keys to select the default option and press Enter.**

 ### Test installed additional software

 In the bash terminal run the following lines one by one.
 Close the window that each time pop-up.